 A DUI can have far-reaching consequences that can literally impact every area of your life.
 In fact, some cases impact you and others for a lifetime, particularly in cases involving injury or worse.
 But our legal team is committed to representing you and defending your case.
 We believe in your right to a fair trial.
 In fact, many cases are resolved long before going to trial.

-When you turn to an experienced Everett DUI defense lawyer, you will maximize your chances of seeing a favorable outcome to your case.
-We are committed to helping you get through this challenging time in your life by sorting through your legal issues.
+When you turn to an experienced Everett DUI defense lawyer, you will increase your chances of seeing a favorable outcome to your case.
+Our team is dedicated to helping you get through this challenging time in your life by sorting through your legal issues.

-The DUI defense attorneys at The Law Offices of Kevin Trombold, LLC are available to discuss your case in a free, confidential consultation session.
-Call 206-382-9200.
+The DUI defense attorneys at The Law Offices of Kevin Trombold, LLC are available to go over your case with a confidential and free consultation session.
+Give us a call at 206-590-7667.